Skip to main content

 Example

-$ clm host remove pi-lab
+$ clawctl host delete pi-lab

 Remove host 'pi-lab'?
 This cannot be undone. [y/N]: y